-In January of 1984, Dr. C. Ellis Nelson, retired seminary president and moderator of the General Assembly's Committee on Theological Institutions, became interim president.
-On July 1, 1985, Dr. Jack L. Stotts became the seventh president.
-Dr. Stotts, a native of Dallas, Texas, came to Austin having already served as president of a sibling Presbyterian seminary for a decade.
+In January of 1984, Dr. C. Ellis Nelson, retired seminary president, became interim president.
+On July 1, 1985, Dr. Jack L. Stotts became the seventh president, having already served as president of a sibling Presbyterian seminary for a decade.
 He retired in July 1996.
 In May 1997, Dr. Robert M. Shelton, who had been on the faculty since 1971, was elected as the Seminary's eighth president, after serving one year as interim president.

 Austin Seminary celebrated one hundred years of service to the church on October 1, 2002.
-Centennial events included special lectures, historical displays, the construction of the Centennial Trustee Gateway, and the naming of the Seminary Chapel for retiring president Robert M. Shelton.
-In November of 2002, the board of trustees elected Austin Seminary's ninth president, the Reverend Theodore J. Wardlaw.
+Centennial events included special lectures, historical displays, the construction of the Centennial Trustee Gateway, and the naming of the Seminary Chapel for retiring President Shelton.
+In November of 2002, the board of trustees elected Austin Seminary's ninth president, the Reverend Dr. Theodore J. Wardlaw.